L’installation d’une unité plancher-plafond sur la Rive-Nord a-t-elle vraiment un impact sur la qualité d’air ? (données réelles incluses)

 Final checks and post-installation measurements

-Customer testimonial: real, noticeable satisfaction
+Customer testimonial: tangible satisfaction

 – Marie-Claude & Thierry, Blainville